MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 You can reference upcoming version releases and deprecations on the [AKS on Azure Stack HCI Kubernetes Release Calendar](#AKS on Azure Stack HCI-kubernetes-release-calendar).

 For new **minor** versions of Kubernetes:
-  * AKS on Azure Stack HCI publishes a pre-announcement with the planned date of a new version release and respective old version deprecation on the [AKS on Azure Stack HCI Release notes](https://aka.ms/aks-hci-relnotes on Azure Stack HCI/releasenotes) at least 30 days prior to removal.
+  * AKS on Azure Stack HCI publishes a pre-announcement with the planned date of a new version release and respective old version deprecation in the [AKS on Azure Stack HCI Release notes](https://aka.ms/aks-hci-relnotes) at least 30 days prior to removal.

   * Users have **30 days** from version removal to upgrade to a supported minor version release to continue receiving support.